-The Specialization in Business Management Essentials is designed for business as well as non-business majors who need a solid business foundation in order to enhance or further their career goals.
+The Certification in Business Management Essentials is designed for business as well as non-business majors who need a solid business foundation in order to enhance or further their career goals.
 The program focuses on core business skills such as management processes, marketing, accounting, finance, personnel, and international management issues.
-This area of study is offered on the undergraduate level only.
-Successful completion of the specialization awards twelve hours of undergraduate credit.
+This area of study is offered at the undergraduate level only.
+Successful completion of the certification awards twelve hours of undergraduate credit.
 This emphasis may be completed online and in conjunction with the University's seven undergraduate programs.

 Hours Required: 12

 The course provides a fundamental understanding of the functions of management and the importance of information systems in an organizational setting.
 The course covers such topics as the structure of organizations, communication systems in the organization, the development of information systems, and managing system changes.

 The course provides an introduction to the basics of managerial economics and marketing management with an emphasis on the areas of overlay between the two disciplines.
 Topics include demand, costs, pricing, market structure analysis, and competitive strategies.